How much will it cost to repair my car?

 Choosing not to follow the guidelines set out by manufacturers when repairing vehicles may lower the cost of a repair, however this could possibly mean that your vehicle may not respond correctly if it were to be involved in a further incident.

 We hope you’ve found this article useful.
-In summary, here are some key questions you may ask when sourcing estimates from potential repairers:
+In summary, here are some key questions you may ask when sourcing estimates from a potential accident repairer:

 The real cost to you will depend on whether you choose to pay for the car repairs yourself or make a claim on your insurance.
 Making a claim on your insurance is often seen as a negative option or last resort, when, although your premiums may increase in future years, this is unlikely to be equivalent to the amount you would pay upfront if you chose to pay for the repairs yourself.